 Please be sure we have your current mobile number(s).
 When letters, permission slips or report cards are being sent home, or events are being announced, we will send an SMS using messages to the grade(s) affected.
 We cannot send individual SMS messages.
-MSK will use "WhatsApp" to contact parents effective September 2014.
-This application will be used to share school information ONLY, it will NOT be used for social interactions.
+MSK is using "WhatsApp" to contact parents.
+This application is used to share school information ONLY, it is NOT used for social interactions.
 Please provide the school with the relevant mobile number.
 If we need to close school, we need to be able to reach you immediately.